nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-10-25-scrum-with-dev11-creating-a-new-team-project/index.md

 ---
 title: Scrum with Visual Studio 11 - Creating a new Team Project
+description: "Learn how to effortlessly create a Team Project in the cloud with Visual Studio 11.
+Join Martin Hinshelwood for a quick and easy guide to agile project setup!"
 date: 2011-10-25
 creator: Martin Hinshelwood
 id: "3976"